-In commemoration of the great Scottish victory at Bannockburn, Robert Burns penned one of his most famous verses on the anniversary of the battle against the English--on this day in 1786:
+In commemoration of the victory at Bannockburn, Scottish poet Robert Burns penned one of his most famous verses--on this day in 1786:

 Welcome to your gory bed,